BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 This would decode to
 > Reunion Berlin Tomorrow

-The neat part of this cipher is that Runion is indeed word ~12 on page 1006, and so on and so forth.
+The neat part of this cipher is that Reunion is indeed word ~12 on page 1006, and so on and so forth.
 So at least we've confirmed out dictionary version works?

 Let's try that instead?
 Using these cipher pages...
 ```